mktrias/South-Tutorial/README.md

 	location_enabled = models.BooleanField()
 ```

-5) Now, instead of using `syncdb` as you normally would, do your first migration
+2) Now, instead of using `syncdb` as you normally would, create a migration file
 ```
 $ python manage.py schemamigration main --initial
 Creating migrations directory at '/Users/mktrias/Documents/DjangoMeetup/djangomeetup/mysite/main/migrations'...